U.S. Relations With Panama

 More information about Panama is available on the Panama Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Panama in 1903 following its declaration of independence from Colombia.
-That year, through the Hay/Bunau-Varilla Treaty, the United States was granted rights to a zone spanning the country to build, administer, fortify and defend an inter-oceanic canal.
+That year, through the Hay/Bunau-Varilla Treaty, Panama granted the United States rights to a zone spanning the country to build, administer, fortify and defend an inter-oceanic canal.
 The Panama Canal opened in 1914.
-In 1977, the Torrijos-Carter Treaties were signed to set basic governing standards for the Canal through 1999 and guarantee its permanent neutrality.
-These treaties went into effect in 1979 and on December 31, 1999, Panama assumed full jurisdiction over the Canal.
+In 1977, the United States and Panama signed the Torrijos-Carter Treaties to set basic governing standards for the Canal through 1999 and guarantee its permanent neutrality.
+These treaties went into effect in 1979 and on December 31, 1999, Panama assumed full jurisdiction and operational control over the Canal.

 Changes in Panama's government and tensions over the canal led to the interruption of diplomatic relations several times during the 20th century.
-From 1987-1989, relations deteriorated sharply under the rule of Manuel Noreiga.
-During Operation Just Cause in 1989, U.S. troops entered Panama and captured Noreiga, who would not cede power following elections.
+From 1987-1989, relations deteriorated sharply under the rule of Manuel Noriega.
+During Operation Just Cause in 1989, U.S. troops entered Panama and captured Noriega, who would not cede power following elections.
+Since the restoration of democracy, Panamanians have elected five presidents from three political parties in free and fair elections.

 Panama's location and role in global trade make its success vital to U.S. prosperity and national security.
-While Panama's economic growth rate is among the highest in the hemisphere – surpassing ten percent in 2011 – the country faces the challenge of making this growth more inclusive.
-Increasing pressure from drug trafficking and organized criminal activity contributes to security problems that threaten to undermine Panamanian security, democratic institutions, and economic prosperity.
+Panama’s key location along major land and sea transit routes makes it a critical partner in the interdiction of illegal drugs destined for the United States.
+While Panama's economic growth rate is among the highest in the hemisphere, the country faces the challenge of making this growth more inclusive.
+It also faces added pressure for more fiscal transparency as it enforces recent anti-money laundering legislation.
+Increasing pressure from drug trafficking and organized criminal activity – including migrant smugglers – contributes to security problems that threaten to undermine Panamanian security, democratic institutions, and economic prosperity.
 Because of our shared history, cultural ties between both countries are strong.

 U.S. Assistance to Panama

-U.S. assistance to Panama aims to ensure that it remains a secure, prosperous, and democratic country that continues to work with the United States as a principal partner in Central America.
-The United States and Panama work together to advance common interests in improving citizen safety and strengthening democratic and governance institutions.
+U.S. assistance to Panama aims to ensure that it remains a secure, prosperous, and democratic country that continues to work with the United States as its principal partner in the region.
+The United States and Panama work together to advance common interests in improving citizen safety and strengthening the rule of law.
 They cooperate in many ways, including combating illegal drug trafficking and other criminal activity and promoting economic, democratic, and social development through U.S. and international agencies.

 Bilateral Economic Relations

 The United States and Panama have signed a bilateral investment treaty and a Trade Promotion Agreement.
-The trade agreement will eliminate tariffs and other barriers to U.S. exports, promote economic growth, set high standards for the treatment of investments, provide a framework for resolution of investment or trade disputes, and expand trade between the two countries.
+The trade agreement eliminated tariffs and other barriers to U.S. exports, promotes economic growth, sets high standards for the treatment of investments, provides a framework for resolution of investment or trade disputes, and expands trade between the two countries.
+In 2016, Panama inaugurated the expansion of the Panama Canal which has provided substantial benefits to Panama and many U.S. East-coast ports.
 U.S. exports to Panama include oil, machinery, aircraft, agricultural products, and low-value shipments.
-U.S. imports from Panama include returns, fish and seafood, gold, cane sugar, and bananas and pineapples.
-Reported U.S. direct investment in Panama is led by the finance/insurance and wholesale trade sectors.
-Reported Panamanian direct investment in the United States is led by the manufacturing and real estate sectors.
+U.S. imports from Panama include fish and seafood, gold, cane sugar, and bananas and pineapples.
+The finance/insurance and wholesale trade sectors lead U.S. direct investment in Panama while the manufacturing and real estate sectors lead Panamanian direct investment in the United States.

 Panama's Membership in International Organizations